karol-design/IoT-Display/README.md

 ### Reprovisioning

 If you need to change the Wi-Fi credentials, follow these steps:
-- Turn off the any-clock by disconnecting the USB cable.
+- Reset the any-Clock by unplugging and plugging back the USB cable.
-- Press and hold the reset button on the any-clock.
+- Wait for the "on" message, then press and hold the Boot button accessed from the bottom of the any-Clock.
-- Plug the power back in while keeping the reset button pressed.
-- Release the reset button when you see the provisioning ("Prov") message.
+- Release the Boot button when you see the provisioning ("Prov") message.
-- Repeat steps 3 and 4 from the "Provisioning" section in the instruction above.
+- Repeat steps 3 and 4 from the "How to use it?" section above.